 The key features of the CRT Zone enable the creation of small downtown, mixed-use, and pedestrian-oriented settings, and support land uses appropriate at the edges of larger, more intense downtowns.
 In addition, the zone limits the size and scale of ground floor retail establishments to preserve a smaller, town center scale.
 Density incentives are available to sites near transit, including light rail, Metro, MARC, and bus.
-To promote a more urban development pattern, parking is not allowed directly in front of a building, between the façade and street.
+To promote a more urban development pattern, parking is not allowed directly in front of a building, between the façade and the street.

-Map 13 - Proposed Zoning
+Map 12 - Proposed Zoning

 The CRT Zone provides different development standards under the Standard and Optional Method.
 The Standard Method allows for development with a maximum FAR of 1.0.
 The Plan encourages Optional Method development that uses a variety of incentive-based density increases up to a maximum in the recommended zone.
-Within Long Branch, Optional Method development will be limited to the maximum of the density and height indicated on the zoning map (see Map 13, Proposed Zoning).
+Within Long Branch, Optional Method development will be limited to the maximum of the density and height indicated on the zoning map (see Map 12, Proposed Zoning).

-- Apply the CRT Zones to provide for mixed-use development, concentrate commercial uses, promote property assembly, and encourage additional businesses to locate within key investment areas in Long Branch. - Reconfirm existing single-family residential zones in established single-family neighborhoods to maintain a varied residential character. - Properties will be rezoned to an appropriate CRT Zone, which and will be phased in through two Sectional Map Amendments.
-This approach will minimize residential displacement and the loss of affordable housing by giving the community time to adjust to changes and allowing time for other strategies to preserve and create affordable housing to be implemented.
-This approach will also leverage public investments, and to encourage infill development with a maximum 3.0 FAR and heights ranging from 35 to 120 feet.
+- Apply the CRT Zones to provide for mixed-use development, concentrate commercial uses, promote property assembly, and encourage additional businesses to locate within key investment areas in Long Branch. - Reconfirm existing single-family residential zones in established single-family neighborhoods to maintain a varied residential character. - Properties will be rezoned to an appropriate CRT Zone with a maximum 3.0 FAR and heights ranging from 35 to 120 feet. - The CRT Zone specifically allows phasing public benefits, and the Planning Board should consider phasing options appropriate to the size and scale of development so that the cost of providing public benefits does not make interim development financially infeasible. - Property owners undertaking limited, interim development will not be expected to relocate existing buildings to conform to Plan recommendations.